tldr-pages/tldr/pages/common/adb.md

 # adb

-> Android Debug Bridge: Communicate with an Android emulator instance or connected Android devices.
+> Android Debug Bridge: communicate with an Android emulator instance or connected Android devices.
 > Some subcommands such as `adb shell` have their own usage documentation.
 > More information: <https://developer.android.com/studio/command-line/adb>.